Metal detector coils need to match your metal detector and be suited to the type of ground you are prospecting to find gold.

 66 Gram Gold Nugget Found at around 12 inches Deep With a Nuggetfinder Sadie 8x6" Mono Coil

-For Small Gold and Cleaning out a patch I Use the Nuggetfinder 8x6" mono.
+For Small Gold and Cleaning out a patch I use the Nuggetfinder 14x9" mono.
+It has more coverage than the Sadie 8x6" mono.

 Finally I use a Garrett pro-pointer to pinpoint the target in the hole and save unnecessary digging.